Anupam065/hello-world/README.md

 # hello-world
-This is my first project
+This is my first project.
-I'm trying to learn git for the 1st time some thing works accordingly
+I'm trying to learn git for the 1st time. some thing works accordingly.